- coming events

-Our 2013 season commences with a new production of Beethoven's only opera, Fidelio, in February / March in the Athenaeum Theatre and Alexander Theatre, Monash University.
+Our 2013 season commenced with a new production of Beethoven's only opera, Fidelio, in February / March in the Athenaeum Theatre and Alexander Theatre, Monash University.
 This was followed by a tour of of Franz Lehar’s The Merry Widow in March / April.
-There will be a Verdi Gala in August, a tour of Mozart’s Cosi Fan Tutti in August / November, and Verdi's La Traviata September/October in the Athenaeum Theatre and Alexander Theatre, Monash University.
-Finally, we are excited that we will present the Australian premier of Wagner's Rienzi as part of the Melbourne Ring Festival on December 8th.
+There was a Verdi Gala in August, a tour of Mozart’s Cosi Fan Tutte in August / November, and Verdi's La Traviata September/October in the Athenaeum Theatre and Alexander Theatre, Monash University.
+Finally, we were excited to present the Australian premier of Wagner's Rienzi as part of the Melbourne Ring Festival on December 8th.

 Our 2012 season comenced with two performances of Franz Lehar’s The Merry Widow under the stars in Februrary.
 This was followed by Puccini’s La Boheme which opened 3rd March in the Athenaeum, Melbourne for five shows and another at Monash Uni’s Robert Blackwood Hall.
-A regional season of Bizet’s Carmen commenced in June with Mozart’s Cosi Fan Tutti following in July in the Athenaeum, Melbourne.
+A regional season of Bizet’s Carmen commenced in June with Mozart’s Cosi Fan Tutte following in July in the Athenaeum, Melbourne.